Senior School Curriculum

 - History of Modern Social Justice Movements in America, Part I

 - Pittsburgh at the Edge of the World

 - The Origins of American Foreign Policy

-- On the Wings of Icarus: Revolution of the Roman World
+- Swords Against the Senate: Revolution in the Roman World

 - Pittsburgh: Steel, Blood and Money